 - Your job requires varying technical or industry-specific skills and qualifications that not all applicants have.

-- You have more than 10 years of professional experience in your field.
+- You've got more than 10 years of professional experience in your field.

 - You’re in a senior management role with tons of responsibilities.

-- You’re in a field that requires demonstrating specialized training and achievments, like publications and licenses.
+- You’re in a field that requires demonstrating specialized training and achievements, like publications and licenses.

 Addenda: What Is It and Who Uses It